WebOrigami/docs/src/content/framework/intro6.md

 You should now be able to see avatars for the people on their HTML pages.

-In the served site, you can navigate to the `src/avatars` folder to see a virtual folder of the generated avatar images.
-As noted earlier, an important property of building content with Origami is that intermediate results are explorable in the browser or the command line.
-This virtual folder looks indistinguishable from a real folder of real images.
+<span class="tutorialStep"></span> In the served site, navigate to the `src/avatars` folder to see a virtual folder of the generated avatar images.

+This virtual `src/avatars` folder looks indistinguishable from a real folder of real images.
+As noted earlier, an important property of building content with Origami is that intermediate results are explorable in the browser (or from the command line).

-A common feature of working with Origami is that you can smoothly move between using real and virtual files.
+Another common feature of working with Origami is that you can smoothly move between using real and virtual files.
 You could use these generated avatar SVGs to get started.
 Later, you could delete the `avatars` formula and create a real `avatars` folder containing manually-curated images or headshot photos.

 With the addition of the avatars, you've completed the essential functions of the `team` route within the About Us area of the site you're designing.
 You could add more data fields to `team.yaml` and render those in the `person.ori` template, but from a functional standpoint, you're done with that part of the task.